adsteen/growthcurves_frontend/README.md

 2. Anything that the function depends on
 3. Input parameters to that function

-One problem with that is that mutating the results of cached code causes problems.
-I'm trying to figure out how to handle that right now.
+One result of this is that you shouldn't modify objects that come from cached functions: this will cause problems.
+Instead, make a copy and modify that.

 ### Notes to Drew